open-telemetry/opentelemetry-log-collection/docs/operators/add.md

 The `add` operator adds a value to an `entry`'s `body`, `attributes`, or `resource`.

-`field` is a [field](/docs/types/field.md) that will be set to `value` or the evaluated expression.

-`value` is a static string that will be added to each entry at the field defined by `field`.
- Expressions can be used in this field through surrounding it with `EXPR()`

 ### Configuration Fields

 | Field      | Default          | Description                                                                                                                                                                                                                              |